Skip to main content

 The conversation about your future often involves timelines, goals, and personal aspirations.
 Within this internal dialogue, the question of family and biological legacy holds a unique weight.
 You may be at a point where your career is accelerating, you have yet to meet the right partner, or you are facing a medical treatment that places your future fertility at risk.

 The feeling that a biological clock is ticking is a valid and deeply personal experience, rooted in the finite nature of our reproductive cells.
-This is where the science of offers a powerful set of tools, providing a means to consciously pause one aspect of your biological timeline, affording you agency over your reproductive future.
+This is where the science of fertility preservation offers a powerful set of tools, providing a means to consciously pause one aspect of your biological timeline, affording you agency over your reproductive future.
 It is a proactive step to align your biological potential with your life’s path.

 Understanding your options begins with understanding the fundamental biological units of reproduction.
 For women, this is the oocyte, or egg.
 A woman is born with all the oocytes she will ever have, a finite resource known as the ovarian reserve.
 This reserve diminishes with age, and the quality of the remaining oocytes also declines.